Helothermine

-Helothermine (or HLTx) is a toxin from the venom of the Mexican beaded lizard Heloderma horridum horridum.
+Helothermine (or HLTx) is a toxin from the venom of the Mexican beaded lizard, Heloderma horridum horridum.
 Helothermine inhibits ryanodine receptors, calcium channels and potassium channels.
 Helothermine can cause lethargy, partial paralysis of rear limbs and lowering of the body temperature.

 Etymology

-The name of the toxin helothermine is derived from its source, a Heloderma lizard, and one of its effects in mice, induction of hypothermia.
+The name of the toxin helothermine is derived from its source, a Heloderma lizard, and one of its effects in mice, the induction of hypothermia.